-The Colorado Energy Water Consortium is a private-public partnership with founding members Noble Energy, Inc., Colorado State University and the Colorado Water Institute.
+The Center for Energy and Water Sustainability is a private-public partnership with founding members Noble Energy, Inc., Colorado State University and the Colorado Water Institute.
 Initial funding for the consortium has been provided by Noble Energy and CSU.

 Noble Energy, founded in 1932, is a leading independent energy company with a diverse portfolio of high-quality assets, a track record of success and a sound strategy for the future.
 Noble Energy’s broad-based operations include the exploration, development and production of crude oil and natural gas in the U.S. and internationally.
 Committed to superior performance and returns, Noble Energy measure success in the value they deliver to their investors, business partners and employees.